walkerdb/dsc_workshops/open_refine/readme.md

 The file will be saved to your downloads folder.

 And that's it!
-We hope you've come out of this with a better idea of how to use OpenRefine, and possibly with a few thoughts about how you'd apply it to your own work Thanks for coming!
+We hope you've come out of this with a better idea of how to use OpenRefine, and possibly with a few thoughts about how you'd apply it to your own work.

+Thanks for coming!

 ------------------------------------------------------